 Oriental medicine places particular importance on treatments at the change of the season.
 Treatment helps to reboot, rebalance and support the system as we transition from one state of being to the next.

 Director and acupuncturist Charlotte Morgan, gives some tips on a smooth transition from summer to autumn.

-What a glorious hot summer we have all enjoyed this year, but as the nights draw in and suddenly there is a touch of dampness and chill in the air we might want to modify our diets and lifestyles.
+What a glorious hot summer we have all enjoyed this year, but as the nights draw in and suddenly there is a touch of dampness and a chill in the air we might want to modify our diets and lifestyles in accordance.

 Autumn corresponds to the metal element – according to five element theory – a time of cutting back, shedding and letting go with that metallic precision and clarity – a time to organise and sort.